TYLERSFOSTER/prime-directive/PRIME_DIRECTIVE.md

 ## PRINCIPLE

-Unpredicted errors mean the shared mental model between user and ChatGPT no longer matches the real world.
+Unpredicted errors mean the shared mental model between user and the LLM no longer matches the real world.
 Before doing anything else — before trying any “quick fix” — the session must focus entirely on answering one question:

 > “Why did we not understand reality?”